Renscq/mytools/README.md

 # biotools
-Hands-on results are for entertainment only
+Hands-on results are for entertainment only.

 ## usage of randseq.py
+Generate some sequences randomly
 ```shell
 $ python randseq.py -n 2
 > seq1